Background

 /etc/iproute2/rt_tables

-In Bright the easiest way of accomplishing this is to use a finalize script which executes after the node has finished provisioning, but before systemd
+In BCM, the easiest way of accomplishing this is to use a finalize script, which is a script that executes after the node has finished provisioning, but before systemd

-is started.
-Setting a finalize script for a category can be done using Bright View or CMSH.
+A finalize script for a category can be set using Base View or CMSH.
 In CMSH:

 [root@mdv-cluster ~]# cmsh